RosanneUssery/MVCCrudProject/README.md

 Link to my website running on Amazon

-Known issues:
+Known issues to fix (11.12.17):
-Update page does not return the user to the original page after entering updated information.
+Update page does not return the user to the original page after entering updated information.<br>
 Names of characters are presenting as links which lead to nowhere.

-To do:
-Create a header for the page
-Add padding around column margins
-Change font color for right hand column
+Future Feature sets to add:
+Better interface<br>
+Larger textbox for backstory entry on update page<br>
-Add error messages for missing information
+Error messages for missing information<br>
-<strike>Create a delete confirm popup for the delete button</strike>
+Database to store the information<br>
+Logins for users so they can easily return to their project information<br>
+Functionality for users to create novel sets so they can organize characters by projects<br>